JanssenProject/jans/docker-jans-configurator/README.md

 ## Overview

-Configuration manager is a special container used to load (generate/restore) and dump (backup) the configuration and secrets.
+Configurator is a tool to load (generate/restore) and/or dump (backup) the configuration (consists of configmaps and secrets).

 ## Versions